earizon/txt_world_domination/README.md

 [edit](https://en.wikipedia.org/wiki/Comparison_of_text_editors)
 and
 [manage](https://ftp.gnu.org/old-gnu/Manuals/textutils-2.0/html_mono/textutils.html) the content
-following the "Do once thing and do it right!"
+following the "Do one thing and do it right!"
 UNIX philosophy.